LierB/dotfiles/README.md

 ## Installation

-See the [wiki](https://github.com/LierB/dotfiles/wiki/Installation) on how to manually install it yourself.
+See the [install guide](https://github.com/LierB/dotfiles/blob/master/installation.md) on how to manually install this rice yourself.

-An automatic install script will follow for you.
+An automatic install script will follow.